Landlord Representation

 Flat-fee landlord representation.
 Honest scope.

-In every uncontested flat-fee engagement
+Every uncontested flat-fee engagement

-• Filing the Return of Service
+• Return of service

-• Drafting and filing the Writ of Restitution
+• Writ of restitution

-• Status updates by email throughout
+• Status emails throughout

-• One round of non-waiver letters for partial payments
+• One round of non-waiver letters

 Full credit for the flat fee already paid